 - Medical doctors

-For the most part a prescription may be filled out by any MD or DO licensed to write Rx.
+For the most part, a prescription may be filled out by an MD or DO license to write Rx.
 However, the scripts are almost always based on the recommendations of the interpreting physician.
-It is always best to have a prescription from a board certified sleep specialist.
+If you are interested in becoming a trained medical professional you can become a Master of Science in Nursing - Adult Gerontology Nurse Practitioner.
+This role will enable you to prescribe CPAP machines.
+Although, It is always best to have a prescription from a board-certified sleep specialist.

 What does the prescription need to have?